afahinfahimi/backtest/docs/2026-Signals.md

 ## Matrix Movement Confirmations

-The following messages are applied to Signals based on SA score movements, price movements, and stability of changes.
+The following messages are applied to stocks based on SA score movements, price movements, and stability of changes.
-Based on backtests on 62+ stocks across 2023–2026 matrix records using 3-day confirmation rule.
-Score history requirement: minimum 4 days of daily SA scores per stock.

 **Confirmation Rule:** Day 0 = trigger fires.
 Day 1 = still holds.
 Day 2 = ACT.
 Waiting 3 days filters out 39–46% of false signals with no meaningful cost to returns.

-**Display:** Shown in the **Pattern** column, next to the main Signal column.
+**Display:** Shown in the **Chart** column, next to the main Signal column.
-The Pattern column is independent — both columns are always visible so users can compare.
+The Chart column is independent — both columns are always visible so users can compare.
-Pattern signals are score-movement based and may occasionally differ from the main Signal column.
+Chart signals are score-movement based and may occasionally differ from the main Signal column.
 This is intentional.

-**MC Exception:** When MC Score < 30, all exit signals are downgraded one level or ignored.
-Market weakness — not stock deterioration — is likely the cause of score drops.

 ---